jureslak/racunalniske-delavnice/README.md

 ```

 ### Task 1
-If we are all excellent developer that make 3 bug per month, how often is
+If we are all excellent developers that make 1 bug per month, how often is
 something broken?

 ## Testing